 Many companies and websites now host email services for users, so you have a lot of choices when it comes to which email client you should use, and for what purpose.
 One of those companies is Internet mega-corporation Google, and they knew that there was a better way to do email.
 That's why they came up with Gmail.

-Gmail is a free email service created and managed by Google.
+Gmail is a free email service created by Google.
 Besides standard email functions, Gmail has a few other standout features.
 These include its large memory storage space, its ability to get you your email on just about any computer or device, and its ability to let you un-send messages.

 Gmail works similarly to most other email clients, as it allows you to compose emails to any email address or contact you want.
 It also receives emails for you, so you can view them, organize them, or sort them to suit your purposes.
-In addition to plain text, Gmail allows you to send images, videos, or other computer files in emails (up to a certain file memory size limit).
+In addition to plain text, the email service allows you to send images, videos, or other computer files in emails (up to a certain file memory size limit).

 Forget searching through your whole email inbox for a reply to one of your emails, or the email that was originally replied to.
 With Gmail's "conversations" function, you can keep track of all emails replied to back and forth between you and other people all in the same place.